ErjanGavalji/g4e-tutorial/ErjanNotes.md

 11. [ ] **General improvement**

 In the beginning I thought the `client.js` and `portfolio.js` files are `nodejs` code and added require statements instead of adding them as script tags to the html files.
+Make it clear that the `client.js` and `portfolio.js` are being referenced in the respective html files?

 12. [ ] **Config variable**